Replicated as originally written for russellwebster.com

 Fine Cell Work is the only paid job which prisoners are able to carry out in-cell and can be a financial lifeline to our workforce.
 In addition to the earning potential, there are significant therapeutic benefits to the intricacy of needlework and so ensuring prisoners are able to continue this work is more important than ever.

 Our priority became to make up as many kits as possible, a mammoth task normally done by our volunteers and prison workshops.
-Instead, we roped in staff from across the organisation, workshop volunteers and our team of ex-prisoners – who we refer to as apprentices - to assist with this.
+Instead, we roped in staff from across the organisation, workshop volunteers and our team of prison leavers – who we refer to as apprentices - to assist with this.
 Apprentices set to work cutting fabric to size, measuring out lengths of wool and thread and assembling swatch cards ready to compile kits.

 Every last member of the Fine Cell Work team rose to the challenge – our Directors, Fundraising, Sales and Programmes teams, expertly led by our Production team.
 Our fantastic apprentices offered guidance to the non-stitchers amongst the staff team… And so commenced Operation Kit-a-thon!